 No-one minds reasonable regulation.
 What makes us see red is regulation for its own sake, or regulation devoted to raising revenue.
 As the photos below show, limits can be nonsensical.
 Where is the spirit in all this regulation?
 Conspicuous by its absence.

-Instead of watching the speedometer and watching out for cameras, we would watch the road, surely the safest of safety principles.
+Instead of watching the speedometer and watching out for cameras, we should watch the road, surely the safest of safety principles.

 An advanced driving test should be phased in, to include hours of computer simulation, skid-pan experience, and practice based on a full appreciation of all the elements involved.

 No limits on motorways would bring at least one advantage: lane courtesy and an end to middle lane-blocking, which would free up at least a third of motorway capacity.

 Life is about infinite variables.
 One-size-fits-all is a contradiction in terms.
 Far better to rewrite the rules, and let people act according to social context.

 Whether or not Chris Huhne tried to pass the buck, his saga reveals the contortions to which citizens can be driven to escape the tentacles of a system that values the letter of the law above the spirit.